Benn1440/DevOps-Plaform-Engineering/README.md

 - Kafka: The message broker for the async Pub/Sub pattern facilitated by Dapr.

 - YugabyteDB: A PostgreSQL-compatible distributed SQL database.
-Our microservices will use it for persistence.
+The microservices will use it for persistence.

-- Two Sample Microservices: Simple services (e.g., order-service and user-service) to demonstrate the patterns.
+- Two Sample Microservices: Simple services order-service and user-service.